livingcool/doc-ops-agent/README.md

     Open the `.env` file and add the following variables.
 See the next section for instructions on how to get these values.

     ```env
-    # Your secret phrase for verifying GitHub webhooks
+    # A secret phrase you create for verifying GitHub webhooks.
+    # This MUST EXACTLY match the secret in your GitHub webhook settings.
     GITHUB_SECRET_TOKEN="your_strong_secret_here"

     # Your GitHub Personal Access Token for API actions
     GITHUB_API_TOKEN="ghp_YourGitHubTokenHere"

-    # Your OpenAI API key
+    # Your Google AI API key for Gemini
-    OPENAI_API_KEY="sk-YourOpenAIKeyHere"
+    GOOGLE_API_KEY="YourGoogleAIStudioAPIKeyHere"
     ```

 ### Step 3: Frontend Setup